Typeface or Font Readability

 As a synopsis of the discussions and the research that has taken place, in a phrase, nothing has been shown yet, but it’s good these things are being looked at and it throws up some issues that are worthwhile taking a look at.

 Longish passages of text in regular patterns certainly can look jiggety in a sans-serif font as opposed to a serif one, see my Arial Creates Optical Illusions page.
-Notice that these experiments (that anyone can do at home) would tend to point in the exact opposite direction to many of the supposedly expert guidelines, indicating that it is the serifed fonts that are easier to resolve, though I have not, I must confess, tried out this page on people with dyslexia.
+Notice that these experiments (that anyone can do at home) would tend to point in the exact opposite direction to many of the supposedly expert guidelines, indicating that it is the SERIFED fonts that are EASIER TO RESOLVE, though I have not, I must confess, tried out this page on people with dyslexia.

 Read Regular is a typeface designed by Natascha Frensch at the Royal College of Art in London, specifically for dyslexic readers and has gained some level of notoriety. (www.readregular.com).
 The claims for the Read Regular font as being better-read by people with dyslexia do not appear to be backed up by any independent evidence.
 Natascha Frensch has tried to make each letter a different shape from any other, so for example, d is different from mirror-image b.
 But it’s not the only typeface to do that by any means.
 It appears that you cannot buy Read Regular but have to have the typesetting done in the studio of Natascha Frensch.
 Clever, eh?